mikke89/RmlUi/readme.md

 - Chaining transforms and perspectives now provides more expected results.
 However, as opposed to CSS we don't flatten transforms.
 - Have a look at the updated transforms sample for some fun with 3d boxes.

+### CMake options

+Two new CMake options added.

+- `NO_THIRDPARTY_CONTAINERS`: RmlUi now comes bundled with some third-party container libraries for improved performance.
+For users that would rather use the `std` counter-parts, this option is available.
+The option replaces the containers via a preprocessor definition.
+If the library is compiled with this option, then users of the library *must* specify `#define RMLUI_NO_THIRDPARTY_CONTAINERS` before including the library.
+- `ENABLE_TRACY_PROFILING`: RmlUi has parts of the library tagged with markers for profiling with [Tracy Profiler](https://bitbucket.org/wolfpld/tracy/src/master/).
+This enables a visual inspection of bottlenecks and slowdowns on individual frames.
+To compile the library with profiling support, add the Tracy Profiler library to `/Dependencies/tracy/`, enable this option, and compile.
+Follow the Tracy Profiler instructions to build and connect the separate viewer.
+As users may want to only use profiling for specific compilation targets, then instead one can `#define RMLUI_ENABLE_PROFILING` for the given target.

 ### Other changes